sergi-s/Insta-MCQ-quiz/readme.md

 ---

-Got it!
-You’ll need to set up an API key for OpenAI in order for the app to access OpenAI's services.
-This should be stored securely in a `.env` file to keep it private.

-Here’s how to modify your documentation to include this step:

----

 ## Setup Instructions

 To run this project locally, follow these steps:

 ### 1. Install Dependencies
-Make sure you have Python 3.7+ installed.
+Make sure you have **Python 3.9** installed.
+If you're using a different Python version, you may encounter version conflicts that could result in errors during the installation of dependencies.
+It's highly recommended to use Python 3.9 to avoid these issues.

 Then, create a virtual environment (optional but recommended) and install the required libraries using the `requirements.txt` file:

 ```bash
 # Install virtual environment (optional)